-lentelus farms lamb trotter chews
+lentelus farms fur on lamb trotter chews

 fur on lamb trotters - yes the fur is edible! fur provides a source of fibre for wild canids like wolves and coyotes, as well as some dedicated whole prey raw feeders.